BackupTheBerlios/hjb-svn/trunk/docs/rst/list-connection.rst

 :Returns: the listing of the JMS objects created by the connection

-This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the connection whose URI is the root of the request's URL.
+This **GET** request generates a response whose body contains a listing of the URIs of the JMS objects beneath the connection identified by the URI at the root of the request's URL.
 The command

 * always returns the URIs of any current session of the JMS connection